This is the most comprehensive guide to pain and suffering settlements online.

-That is one of the 5 Huge problems with injury settlement calculators.
+That is one of the 5 Huge problems with pain and suffering calculators.

-As a personal injury lawyer, the injured person or his/her lawyer needs to know the average settlement value of pain and suffering for different types of injuries in order to properly know when to settle before a lawsuit, and when to sue.
+As a personal injury lawyer, the injured person or his/her lawyer needs to know the average settlement value of pain and suffering for different types of injuries.
+This will allow you to know when to settle without lawsuit, and when to sue.

 A liability claims adjuster needs to know the value of pain and suffering so that he or she can make a fair settlement offer.

-Higher Chance Case Settles if Your Pain and Suffering Estimation is Right
+Higher Chance That Your Case Settles if You Estimate Pain and Suffering Correctly

 If both sides (the injured person and the liability insurance adjuster) assign an overlapping range to the pain and suffering component, then both sides are one step closer to settlement.